Archive for the Exploration: Cosmos Category

 Posted in Exploration: Cosmos, Fiction, Gravity Surge, Sci-Fi on January 6, 2010 by GuNNhead

 With the announcement, everyone stands as the plates are taken away, and the tables are completely cleared.
 All of the tables and chairs secede into the floor, and come out again in sparser locations, filled with all sorts of alcohols and such celebrational accoutrements.
 It slowly becomes far more social; the people mingle, and become talkative.
 They’re all rather friendly, and most have beards.
 I start to become more comfortable in the crowd, I might have felt outcast here without that cheesecake.
-Vokrssel comes down to see me.
+Axivognt comes down to see me.

-“Indeed you are, and are you getting on well in this atmosphere?”
+“Are you getting on well in this atmosphere?”

-“Thank you once more,” I say, taking a large swig.
+“Thanks,” I say, taking a large swig.
 The drink is strong in taste, but fills me spiritually much like the cheesecake.

 “There you go, my man, you’re well on your way to enjoying the night!
 Enjoy it well, for tomorrow we must train you, as the day after next, we will be encountering some resistance on our journey!”
 He takes me into the neighboring room, for a more private conversation.

-“Although I am farfamed across the known universe for my adventures and exploration, I cannot read minds, and so I must ask you now though, when I’m to be assured of your honesty, what exactly were you doing on that planet?”
+“Although I am renowned across the known universe for my adventures and exploration, I cannot read minds, and so I must ask you now though, when I’m to be assured of your honesty, what exactly were you doing on that planet?”

 “Getting my spine torn out like a damn fool.”